scala/docs.scala-lang/sips/sip-tutorial.md

 The process to submit is simple:

-* Fork the Scala documentation repository, [http://github.com/scala/scala.github.com](http://github.com/scala/scala.github.com).
+* Fork the [Scala documentation repository](http://github.com/scala/scala.github.com) and clone it.
 * Create a new SIP file in the `sips/pending/_posts/`.
 Use the [S(L)IP template](https://github.com/scala/slip/blob/master/slip-template.md)
   * Make sure the new file follows the format:  `YYYY-MM-dd-{title}.md`.
 Use the proposal date for `YYYY-MM-dd`.
   * Use the [Markdown Syntax](http://daringfireball.net/projects/markdown/syntax) to write your SIP.
-  * Follow the instructions in the [README](https://github.com/scala/scala.github.com/blob/gh-pages/README.md) to build your SIP locally so you can ensure that it looks correct on the website.
+  * Follow the instructions in the [README](https://github.com/scala/scala.github.com/blob/master/README.md) to build your SIP locally so you can ensure that it looks correct on the website.
-* Create a link to your SIP in the "pending sips" section of `index.md`
+* Create a link to your SIP in the "pending sips" section of `index.md`.
-* Commit your changes to your forked repository
+* Commit your changes and push them to your forked repository.
-* Create a new [pull request](https://github.com/scala/scala.github.com/pull/new/gh-pages).
+* Create a new pull request.
 This will notify the Scala SIP team.

 ## SIP Post Format ##